khalv/mdl-exporter/README.md

 The exporter has a custom editor for configuring particle systems.
 The data piggybacks on the Blender ParticleSystemSettings data block, so you need to create a particle system to make the MDL particle editor appear.
 This also allows for shared particle data among emitters - just remember to make it single-user first if you copy one so that you don't overwrite your old data.
 I've chosen to name the emitters "Model Emitter", and "Particle Emitter" rather than "ParticleEmitter" and "ParticleEmitter2", since it's more descriptive of what they do.
 Ribbons are also supported.
 The bounds of whatever object the particle system is attached to defines the width and height of the emitter - animating the X/Y scale of the object will animate the width and length of the exported emitter.
 Make sure not to apply the scale of the emitter since this will set the width/length to be 1 regardless of the actual emitter size (fix for this is in the works).

 ![Particle Editor](https://github.com/khalv/mdl-exporter/blob/master/images/Particle%20Editor.jpg)

+### Known Issues

+* Auto-generated bones will not corrently parent themselves to other auto-generated bones.
+This can create errors.
+It is good practice to always have all meshes parented to a bone.
+* Armatures always have to be on the top of their respective hierarchies - you can't have an armature as a child of another object (this will be fixed).
+* When using empties as bones: all translation animations will be transformed to be relative to the object on the first frame, since Blender stores animations in absolute world position while MDL models store translation as relative to the rest pose and parent.
+This might cause some issues in situations where the bone is a child of a bone with a rotation animation, though i'm not sure.
+* Support for animated witdh/length for particle systems is currently broken.